ajyey/rutgersjs/README.md

 #### Installation
 ##### Mac
 The easiest way to install Node for Mac would be to use [Homebrew](https://brew.sh/).
-From here the installtion process is as easy as running the following command in your terminal
+From here the installation process is as easy as running the following command in your terminal
 ````bash
 brew install node